Interprovincial trade

 It is more important now than ever that we strengthen our economy across Canada, including within our provinces and territories, as we face tariffs and trade challenges from the U.S. We are working together with Canada's leaders and their teams to make it easier to buy, sell, and work with each other across the country.

 We are currently working to break down interprovincial trade barriers related to alcohol through amendments to the Liquor Control Act.
-These amendments, introduced on March 19, 2025, would benefit New Brunswick consumers by giving them a larger selection of Canadian products to choose from, allowing them to buy alcohol directly from a province or territory identified in the regulation and eliminating personal exemption limits on liquor for people entering the province.
+These amendments would benefit New Brunswick consumers by giving them a larger selection of Canadian products to choose from, allowing them to buy alcohol directly from a province or territory identified in the regulation and eliminating personal exemption limits on liquor for people entering the province.

 The amendments would also allow New Brunswick producers to sell their products to other jurisdictions.